THE BEST VALUE CARBON WHEELSET

 (Comparative Performance Key: + Better, 0 Par, – Worse)

-Comfort is relative and very much in the eye of the beholder, or should I say, in the hands and rear end or the biker.
-We used to ride around on 15C wide alloy wheels pumped up to 120 psi with nary a complaint about comfort.
+Comfort is relative and very much in the eye of the beholder, or should I say, in the hands and rear end of the biker.
+We used to ride around on 15C-wide alloy wheels pumped up to 120 psi, with nary a complaint about comfort.

 Now, the focus on comfort seems to be a sub-industry unto itself, with some tires and wheels sold on the premise that their width will provide you with all the comfort you need.

 A few things to point out first.
-Comfort is an outcome of a wheelset’s vertical compliance, what tires you use, and how much you inflate them.
+Comfort is a result of a wheelset’s vertical compliance, the tires you use, and how much you inflate them.
 You can make a wheel more or less comfortable by running it tubeless, using better tires, and lowering the pressure.

-All the marketing around a wider rim making for a more comfortable ride is misleading.
+All the marketing about a wider rim, which is supposed to make for a more comfortable ride, is misleading.
 If everything I’ve written above is the same between two wheels, a wider rim on a wheelset will be more comfortable.
 But, all else is never the same between wheels from two different companies, and there’s often enough difference that width isn’t the dominant factor in determining comfort.

-While it is unusual to find that situation, it illustrates the point that wheelset width alone does not predict comfort.
+While that situation is unusual, it illustrates that wheelset width alone does not predict comfort.
 Vertical compliance, tire choice, and inflation pressure do, and there’s no way to predict compliance from specs.

 Some wheelsets with essentially the same rim widths and tires, say 21mm inside and 27mm outside, with a 28mm tire inflated to the same pressure, will be notably more or less comfortable than others.
 So it’s just not about the rim width.